CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/2-molecular-dynamics-deepmd/README.md

 ```
 dp test -m <path/to/model>
 ```
+This command has to be executed in a folder where a deepmd system can be found, for instance, ```training/TrainingData/ice-and-liquid```.
 Do errors have the correct order of magnitude?

 We can also analyze the **correlation** between the energies obtained with DFT and inferred using the model.